 The answer is “mostly girls, dieters, and mostly in early adolescence” although there are many male hidden sufferers in the sports and fitness industries in particular.
-Anorexia appears in young children and in the aged in nursing homes where is it invariably not recognised.
+We look at male anorexia later in this article.
+Anorexia appears in young children and also in the aged in nursing homes where is it invariably not recognised.
 (Anorexia Tardive).
 Anorexia can appear at any time of change such as after having a child or suffering divorce.
-If anorexia appears in adult life it is possible that there was an earlier episode.
+If anorexia appears in adult life, it is possible that there was an earlier episode.

 There are arguments for and against.
 Accounts of behaviour that look like anorexia go back a long way.
 There are stories of starving religious ascetics – or “fasting saints” as far back as the 11th century and an analysis of their stories by a psychologist, Lorraine Bell, identifies them as anorexics, some self-harming.
 In the 19th century, people flocked to the bedside of Sarah Jones, The Wonderful Child in Wales, who lived without seeming to eat any food at all.

 We cannot know about the prevalence of anorexia in Third World countries where there is barely enough food for survival.
 There may well be cases of anorexia among local populations which are explained away as something else.